See my Artist Resume / CV (pdf) for details.

 Rural Space Music

 I perform and record my instrumental music both solo and with my trio Twang Darkly.
-You can hear it on my my youtube channel, bandcamp page, in a variety of digital download/streaming stores, and at upcoming shows.
+You can experience it on my my youtube channel, bandcamp page, in a variety of digital download/streaming stores, and at upcoming shows.

 I fundamentally don't care about musical genre, but instead pursue a free-range approach of modal, polymodal, and impressionist ideas.
-But folks do ask "what kind of music do you play?" so I usually answer rural space music or interplanetary mountain music: playful terms meant to open more space than they delineate.
+But folks frequently ask "what kind of music do you play?" so I usually answer rural space music or interplanetary mountain music: playful terms meant to open more space than they delineate.
 Because a lot of what I do is improvisational, rural space music is a cousin of jazz (similar, for example, to the way that the very wide-ranging Bill Frisell, usually gets labeled as "jazz").

 Recent Endeavors and Recognitions

 I work out of Shreveport, Louisiana, where I am recognized by our regional arts council as a Northwest Louisiana Juried Roster Artist and Collectible Artist.

 2020, Best in Show, Performing Arts, QuaranTime Exhibition, Shreveport Regional Arts Council